particle-iot/docs/src/content/reference/datasheets/m-series/msom-datasheet.md

 - If not using a SPI port, its pins can be used as GPIO
 - Any pins can be used as the SPI chip select
 - Multiple devices can generally share a single SPI port
-- SPI uses the RTL872x SPI1 peripheral (25 MHz maximum speed)
+- SPI uses the RTL872x SPI0 peripheral (50 MHz maximum speed)
-- SPI1 uses the RTL872x SPI0 peripheral (50 MHz maximum speed)
+- SPI1 uses the RTL872x SPI1 peripheral (25 MHz maximum speed)
+- Note: The P2/Photon 2 maximum speeds for SPI and SPI1 are reversed from the M-SoM

 Even though the B-SoM and M-SoM both have two SPI interfaces, note that the M-SoM SPI1 is on different pins.